helmedeiros/bre-go/scientific/v0.15.0/REPORT.md

 # v0.15.0 Snapshot Scientific Validation Report

 > **TL;DR.** Six of seven pre-registered experiments pass.
-E2 (load-time speedup) fails at 0.49× median — the snapshot path is roughly twice as *slow* as the CSV + `parser.ParseToCondition` baseline at 10k rules.
+E2 (load-time speedup) fails at 0.49× median — the JSON snapshot path is roughly twice as *slow* as the CSV + `parser.ParseToCondition` baseline at 10k rules.
 The snapshot feature still ships in v0.15.0; its value is determinism, cross-architecture behavioral equivalence, scale-to-100k correctness, refusal-path integrity, and adversarial robustness, all of which were proven.
 The "build-once, deploy-many cuts load time" framing in ADR-0040, CHANGELOG, README, and cookbook was wrong on the speed dimension and gets revised in the same release window as this report.
+>
+> **Follow-up (v0.16.0):** the load-time gap surfaced here drove the experimental exploration at [`scientific/v0.15.0/experimental/`](experimental/REPORT.md).
+Four candidate formats were measured under the same pre-registered conditions; C5 (pre-bucketed binary) reached **1.85× faster than source-build at 10k rules and 2.93× at 100k**.
+It shipped as the v0.16.0 binary snapshot path ([ADR-0041](../../docs/architecture/decisions/0041-binary-snapshot-format.md)).
+The v0.15.0 JSON format stays available for cross-language and human-readable use cases; the v0.16.0 binary format is the right choice when load time matters.

 ## Pre-registration